gbrrestoration/rrap-mds-knowledge-hub/information-system/getting-started-is/logging-in.md

 |<img src="../../assets/images/access/access_types.png" alt="drawing" width="400"/>|

 ### GitHub
-Click the GITHUB option which will take you to your GitHub login screen, enter your GitHub credentials and click 'Sign in', you will be redirected back to RRAP M&DS IS if successful.
+Click the GITHUB option which will take you to your GitHub login screen, enter your GitHub credentials and click **Sign in**, you will be redirected back to RRAP M&DS IS if successful.
 ### Google
-Click the Google option which will take you to your Google login screen, enter your Google credentials and click 'Sign in', you will be redirected back to RRAP M&DS IS if successful.
+Click the Google option which will take you to your Google login screen, enter your Google credentials and click **Sign in**, you will be redirected back to RRAP M&DS IS if successful.

 ### Australian Access Federation (AAF)
- Click the 'Australian Access Federation' option which will take you to the AAF Central login page
+ Click the **Australian Access Federation** option which will take you to the AAF Central login page

 | AAF Access dialog|
 |:-:|
 |<img src="../../assets/images/access/aaf_access.png" alt="drawing" width="400"/>|

-Search and select your orgainisation then select 'Continue to your organisation'.
+Search and select your orgainisation then select **Continue to your organisation**.
 You will then sign in with your usual organisation credentials, you will be redirected back to RRAP M&DS IS if successful.

 ## Access Roles
 After signing in for the first time you will need to request access to appropriate roles.
 To perform this task please see [Requesting Access](requesting-access-is.md#user-roles)